Makeup Artist Roles

 At this level, you’ll probably have at least 18 months’ experience behind you.
 You’ll be expected to create makeup and hairstyles to meet specific production requirements.
 You’re likely to oversee continuity during filming and can expect to work throughout pre-production and production.

 For working in film and TV, the artist’s work is directed by the make-up designer who may provide you with detailed notes and reference material or just a rough idea of what’s required.
-You’re likely to work on principal and supporting performers (sometimes by request), usually looking after several at a time throughout a shoot.
+You’re likely to work with principal and supporting performers (sometimes by request), usually looking after several at a time throughout a shoot.

 On smaller productions, the role of the on-set makeup artist carries greater responsibility – from managing suppliers and producers (eg wig and prosthetics) to discussing colour palettes with production and costume designers.
 This is where your organisational skills will come in handy because you might be making appointments for performers to attend wig fittings or prosthetic castings – sometimes accompanying them on these trips to ensure all goes well.

 Says one of our tutors, Paula Cahill, a film, TV and stage senior makeup artist (and Brushstroke BTEC qualification manager):

 “As a fully fledged artist, you need to be fast and skillful.
 For example on a TV soap, you’ll be part of a team working really fast from one scene to the next with touch-ups in between.
 It can be an adrenaline-fuelled day!”

 Designer/Chief (sometimes known as ‘Key Makeup Artist’)